 A Board of Directors guides the Pacific Forum’s work.
 The Forum is funded by grants from foundations, corporations, individuals, and governments.
 The Forum’s studies are objective and nonpartisan and it does not engage in classified or proprietary work.

-Comparative Connections provides a timely, concise, and comprehensive source of information and analysis on key bilateral relations in the Indo-Asia-Pacific.
+Comparative Connections provides a timely, concise, and comprehensive source of information and analysis on key bilateral relations in the Indo-Pacific.
 The Pacific Forum established Comparative Connections in April 1999.
 Recognized specialists provide a brief article triannually on the key developments in 12 selected bilateral relationships, highlighting the impact on U.S. interests.
 Articles include a chronology of key events.
 A regional overview puts the events of the trimester into a broader context, while also discussing multilateral developments.